himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 ## Objective

-To access and explore the Windows Recovery Environment and understand the recovery tools available for startup troubleshooting.
+To access and explore the Windows Recovery Environment (WinRE) and understand the recovery tools available for startup troubleshooting.

 ## Topics Covered